Valentin Rabouille

-Valentin Rabouille (born 15 April 2000) is a French professional footballer who plays as a goalkeeper for club Red Star.
+Valentin Rabouille (born 15 April 2000) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club Bourges.

 Career

 Rabouille made his professional debut with Nîmes in a 3–0 Coupe de la Ligue win over Lens on 29 October 2019.
 However, his senior debut had come almost two years prior, as he played in a 3–1 Coupe de France win over SC Anduzien on 3 December 2017.

 On 23 September 2020, Rabouille signed for Championnat National 2 club Hyères.
 On 27 January 2022, he signed for Championnat National club Cholet.

 On 29 January 2025, Rabouille joined Red Star in Ligue 2.